 NOTE 1: Based on the operator configuration, the QoS reference identifiers received from the AF can be the same or different as the QoS reference identifiers known at the PCF.
 The NEF can perform a mapping for the QoS reference identifier.

-- if the "TSC_5G" feature is supported, the AF may include the TSC QoS requirement within the "tscQosReq" attribute.
+- if the "TSC_5G" feature is supported, the AF may include:

+- the TSC QoS requirement within the "tscQosReq" attribute.
 Within the TscQosRequirement data structure, the AF shall include:

 - requested GBR within the "reqGbrDl" attribute and/or "reqGbrUl" attribute;